async-rs/async.rs/source/blog/2019-08-16-announcing-async-std.html.md

 Thanks to all contributors and early users for providing us feedback during development!

 Finally, thanks to [Ferrous Systems][ferrous-systems] for funding this project!
-If you'd like to help fund `async-std` to evolve faster, please get in contact with us.
+If you'd like to help fund development on `async-std`, please get in contact with us.

 [chat-tutorial]: https://github.com/async-rs/a-chat
 [async-task-docs]: https://docs.rs/async-task